run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/configuration/continuity-template.md

 title: Registering continuity template
-Description: Is intended to register the continuity template, which will be used to customize the test registration screen.
+Description: Intended to register the continuity template, which will be used to customize the test registration screen.
 # Registering continuity template

 This functionality is intended to register the continuity template, which will be used to customize the test registration screen.

 ## Before getting started

-- [x] It's necessary to previously register a questionnaire.
+- [x] It's necessary to have registered a questionnaire.

 Procedure
 -------------